-We sat down in Split with Ciro Sabljic – manager and the owner of this lovely hostel to get insight into their unique work and best practices using a channel manager and property management system.
+We sat down in Split with Ciro Sabljic – manager and the owner of the lovely Ćiri Biri Bela hostel to get insight into their unique work and best practices using a channel manager and property management system.

 How it all started?

 My personal story started in Germany.
 I grew up in a hotel where I worked in the kitchen.
-I learned to do everything – from the reception desk, serving guests to doing the kitchen operations.
+I learned to do everything – from the reception desk, serving guests to managing the kitchen operations.
 I had space (former restaurant) in Split that I wanted to turn into apartments or hostel.
-We have chosen the more complicated story, but also the one we love to do.
+We have chosen the more complicated path, but also the one we love.
 My job all of a sudden became much more diverse.
 We can say 2019. was the first “real” year for us and the most challenging one because we were working in full capacity.

 Since the very beginning, we were looking for a simple but useful software that will meet all of our boutique hostel needs.
 We decided to go with Rentlio because it is ideal for our 16 room size, simple to use, and it allows us to do 90% of the operations through the mobile app.